Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 ### Meeting of Goals?

 No way!
 Well, sort of.
 It doesn’t entirely feel like it to me.
 While I did make accomplishments relevant to, in support of, and as a part of this project that were not set as goals, my product does not function and this project is very much still incomplete to me.
-That said, because the goals were not defined in adequately specific terms to demand a functional product, they were met.
+That said, because the goals were, somewhat intentionally, not defined to demand a functional product, they were met.
 I think this is a good thing though, because my definition of meeting goals or a successful project is warped to require the content of the project being successful itself, when that’s not always the case; I have learned that I should take extra care with goal setting, as this project really highlighted that I run into difficulty publishing work I feel is unfinished or a failure.
 This is especially foolish in this case, as not publishing would rather unnecessarily limit my learning and therefore go against this project and many others’ motivation and overall philosophy.

-However, regardless of the technicality of whether the goals were met on paper, I would be remiss if all I used this reflection and analysis for was a simple “yes” or “no” for whether the goals were met on paper because, while this project was not successful in creating a motor, it was very much successful in being a learning experience.
+However, regardless of the technicality of whether the goals were met on paper, I would be remiss if all I used this reflection and analysis for was a simple " yes"  or " no"  for whether the goals were met on paper because, while this project was not successful in creating a motor, it was very much successful in being a learning experience.

+With this in mind, what I think are important to reflect on are the research question, the Kaplan objectives, and what I learned.
+But, first, let’s look at how the *original* goals were met on paper:

+- [ ] Design & create an electronic speed controller for an electric motor
+- [x] Design & build an electric motor from scratch for the DIY ESC
+- [ ] Program the DIY ESC to control the motor
+- [x] To learn, which should be evidenced through a blog post meeting the following:
+	- [x] Documents the project and its process with text, code, designs, explanations of code and of designs, pictures, videos, other graphics (e.g., animations), captions, and textual explanations
+	- [x] Is a minimum of a 4-8 minute read
+	- [x] Is neatly structured (or, at least, organized)
+	- [x] Contains a reflection section
+	- (Optionally contains) a short preview/summary video up to around 1 minute in length
+- [x] Create a presentation display for the motor

+So, it’s clear I learned and the blog post is quite complete, but the first couple goals are iffy.
+A goal that the motor or other products had to be *working* was never set; however, this is splitting hairs and silly nitpicking which misses the much more important fact that my goals changed as I was going about the project.

+I did initially intend to have a working motor and ESC, however, I did not plan for it in goal form because my overarching philosophy was that:

+- [x] ***It is better to dive deeply into a single something than shallowly into several somethings***

+Not having functionality be baked into my goals gave me much-needed room for flexibility.

+This is perhaps most notable when I ran into complications with the H-bridges.
+Given that the off-the-shelf ones simply did not work at the power levels they advertised, I had to change plans.
+It happens that making my own was more in line with this overarching goal of learning anyway with my discovering just how complicated just the H-bridges were.
+Unfortunately, I learned a lot, prototyped one, but could not finish building the three my design required (or even a fourth/just one to use in a display).

+Even still, I did try to make a working product before I finished one such as not winding all the coils or only making a half of the stator shell.

+### Next Steps

+#### Part 1: Finishing the Project

+I say " Finishing the Project,"  but really that is finishing *this* project, which is still just a prototype.
+That said, here’s what I believe is involved given the current state of things:

+- Finish current electronics
+	- Get H-bridges soldered on protoboard
+	- Mount Hall effects on motor
+	- Connect Hall effects to stator " hub"  protoboard
+- Program phases based on Hall effect input
+- Wrap 1 or 4 more coils to have either 2 or the desired 3 per phase

+- Finalize presentation board
+	- Mount electronics
+		- Connect things (power rails, etc.)
+	- Magnet flipper demo
+	- Peripherals
+		- LEDs next to each H-bridge for which phase they’re in
+		- LCD display with information (RPM, current draw, voltage)
+			- (optional) (pin-eating) 7 segment RPM meter
+		- LED ring showing magnet positions
+		- (optional) use a TFT to show 3 scrolling sine waves for the phases
+		- (optional) connect with website (Spin CAD model, display information other peripherals have (RPM, current draw, phase sine waves, graphic magnet position view, graphic of the electromagnets on the stator colored by their current phase, regen enabled, etc.))

+#### Part 2: Extensions & Future Projects

+While this seems like the smallest or simplest of the three parts, it very well could be the hardest.
+I can’t really say because it is mostly electronics, which I still don’t know much about, and certainly not enough to make accurate predictions of time or scope because I can’t imagine what the product may look like.

+- Regenerative braking
+- Optimize ESC to minimize switch time (eliminate need for heat sinks)
+- Optimize coil design

+Optimizing the coil design is going to be notably difficult.
+This is simply because it is the hardest thing for me to iterate upon, as coils pretty much need to be rewrapped and made permanent.
+This is not damning in its own right—I need to reprint an entire new rotor every time I modify the design, for example—but copper is expensive and wrapping takes a lot of time during which I need to be active.

+#### Part 3: Making it Professional

+This project was in support of a greater project of making an electric scooter from scratch.
+So, eventually, its product needs to be a motor and ESC which are usable in that case.
+That will pretty much involve remaking the entire motor (the " Final Draft,"  if you will), so whatever the current one is at the point of starting to make this final draft can be kept for the presentation board.

+- " Package"  motor
+	- Reprint everything in ASA
+	- Redesign stator
+		- Design & make other stator half
+		- Give coils cores
+			- Make new coils
+	- Make PCB for the internals of the stator and Hall Effect sensors
+	- Cable management solution (e.g., hollow axle)
+	- Make 2<sup>nd</sup> rotor (even if it doesn’t have magnets)
+	- Design and make " fat"  rotor band to enclose motor and connect two rotor halves (basically make proper motor housing)
+- " Package"  ESC
+	- Make PCB for ESC
+	- Make housing/package
+- Test motor & its limits
 ### Kaplan Objectives

 #### Change Over Time
 *What was it like in the past, the present & what might it be like in the future?*

+Saying just " yes,"  while apt, is perhaps too succinct.

+Especially in this reflection, and in particular the previous Next Steps section, I thoroughly examined what the project might look like in the future based on its current state, which I summarized throughout the rest of the blog.

+Throughout the rest of this blog, I showed literal change over time by documenting my process and creation steps.

 #### Details
 *Who..?
 What..?
 When..?
 Where..?
 Why..?
 How..?*

-### Next Steps

-Finish current electronics
-Get H-bridges soldered on protoboard
-Wrap 1 or 4 more coils to have either 2 or 3 per phase Do regeneration
-“Package” motor (possibly redesign stator, make other half of stator, make proper housing with a second rotor (even if it doesn’t have magnets), hollow axle, get PCBs made for all electronics (especially Hall effect), reprint everything in ASA, etc.)
-Finalize presentation board with peripherals (RPM meter, amps, etc.)
-Run tests with motor
+Again, I think that saying just " yes"  here would be apt but perhaps too succinct.
+This one is also a bit more nuanced than just that.

+I initially planned for this Kaplan Objective to be demonstrated in the tests that I was expecting to perform on the motor (such as rated voltage/current, RPM, torque, etc.), but, given that my motor was nonfunctional and incomplete, I could not perform such tests.

+Despite this, I believe that this Kaplan Objective was still demonstrated through the copious examination of various aspects of this project.
+In the research, I answered many questions through explanations (for example, the " Why"  of the MOSFETs’ drain being connected to their metal backing was proposed).
+In my motor itself, I discussed a great deal of the " whats, wheres, whys, and hows"  of my motors design.

 ## Bibliography